 NEW REPORTING REQUIREMENTS FOR RAPID ANTIGEN TESTING

-When you report your result, the form or hotline will ask questions about your health and wellbeing, and about any medical conditions which may mean you need extra support.
-This information enables the Department of Health to provide you with tailored support and care via the COVID Positive Pathways Program.
+When you report your result, you will be asked questions about your health and wellbeing, and about any medical conditions that may mean you need extra support.
+This information helps the Department of Health to provide you with tailored support and care via the COVID Positive Pathways Program.

 You don’t need to report your result if you tested positive from a PCR test.

 Check with your GP as soon as possible if you are eligible for early treatment medicine to help prevent you from getting so sick that you end up in hospital.
 Your GP, or a GP Respiratory Clinic, can assess you and prescribe them for you or refer you to a hospital if that is more appropriate.

 Rapid antigen tests (RATs) are the preferred means of testing for COVID-19 for most Victorians.

 They are quick and accurate, particularly if you have symptoms or if you have been in contact with someone who has COVID-19.